hashchange/backbone.select/readme.md

 ### MultiSelect Events

 The events below are triggered by the MultiSelect based on changes in selection.
-Events can be prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.
+Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.

 MultiSelect events, with the exception of `reselect:any`, pass a "diff" hash to